• Art magazine

 Carpets in other colors

-Timeless charm: The red carpet remains a cultural icon
+Timeless charm: the red carpet remains a cultural icon

 Sources, technical support and further information:

-1. Dr. Elizabeth Castaldo Lundén: Fashion on the Red Carpet: A History of the Oscars, Fashion and Globalization (Film and Fashion) , ISBN-13: 978-147461801
+1. Dr. Elizabeth Castaldo Lundén: Fashion on the Red Carpet: A History of the Oscars, Fashion and Globalization (Film and Fashions) , ISBN-13: 978-1474461801

-2. Women's Wear Daily : The History and Evolution of the Red Carpet: From Ancient Greece to Modern Hollywood , https://wwd.com/feate/red-carpet-history-1235839803/
+2. Women's Wear Daily : The History and Evolution of the Red Carpet: From Ancient Greece to Modern Hollywood , https://wwd.com/feature/red-carpet-history-1235839803/

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and Managing Director of Kunstplaza.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
-Successful conclusion in web design as part of a university degree (2008).
-Further development of creativity techniques through courses in free drawing, expression painting and theatre/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza.
+Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Successful completion of a degree in web design as part of a university study (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.

 www. kunstplaza .de/